hackathon-25/application/README.md

 ## Algorithm of earning points and redemption

 Users are rewarded :

-For putting items into correct bins.
+- For putting items into correct bins.
-If users put an item into a right bin, they are rewarded with relevant points.
+  - If users put an item into a right bin, they are rewarded with relevant points.
-Green 5 points
+    - Green 5 points
-Papers 4 points
+    - Papers 4 points
-Recycles 3 points
+    - Recycles 3 points
-Glasses 2 points
+    - Glasses 2 points
-Garbage 1 point
+    - Garbage 1 point
-If users put an item into a wrong bin, they will be penalized by losing 10 points Based on the personalized goals
+  - If users put an item into a wrong bin, they will be penalized by losing 10 points
+- Based on the personalized goals
-If users exceeded the limit (calculated based on the number of people leave together), they lose half of the points earned last month
+  - If users exceeded the limit (calculated based on the number of people leave together), they lose half of the points earned last month
-If users did better than their history, depends on how well they did they will earn more points.
+  - If users did better than their history, depends on how well they did they will earn more points.
-If users performance was worse than themselves and better than the limit, they are not rewarded more points.
+  - If users performance was worse than themselves and better than the limit, they are not rewarded more points.
-For the successful challenges, they have participated in For example, if they do not make a mistake for a week they will be given more points
+- For the successful challenges, they have participated in For example, if they do not make a mistake for a week they will be given more points

-Redemption system
+Redemption system:
 Users are motivated to use the device by the presence of rewards.
-For this reason, every 100 points are considered as a dollar and users can use them in different ways:
+For this reason, every 100 points are considered as a dollar and users can use them in different ways like Gift cards.
-Gift cards

 ## What is your stack?
 What language did you program it in?
 What API’s did you use?
+We have an API written in Ruby.
+We hosted the web app on Heroku.
+Besides that, we've built an Android app that allows users to have an account, access the statistics and redeem points for money.
+We plan to build an AI assistance that's going to recognize the objects and the information should be sent to the api.

 ## Which part was the most difficult to implement and why?
+Object

 ## What are the next steps to complete the project?

-As statistic illustrates the undiverted waste is not only related to the households.
+As statistic illustrates, the undiverted waste is not only related to the households.
 Due to this fact, the next level of our concept is a way to encourage industries to dispose of waste properly.

 ## references